Flink SQL DML¶

 WHERE rownum = 1;

-But it does not demonstrate the last message is kept.
-The deduplication sample demonstrates that an upsert table is already removing duplicates, and keep the last record per key.
+That walkthrough does not show that the last message per key is kept.
+The deduplication sample shows how an upsert table removes duplicates and retains the last record per key.

 Transformation¶